Dev-rj08/Blockchain_Counterfeit-Product-detection/README.md

 ## Mechanism explained through the diagram

 ### Existing Methodology:

+- Existing literature provides insights into the application of blockchain in various domains.
+It highlights the need for further research and the open issues in this field.

 <img width="558" alt="Screenshot 2023-09-05 at 10 44 27 PM" src="https://github.com/Dev-rj08/Blockchain_Project23/assets/142731715/a8623a3b-80cf-46c1-9a63-1aabdddbcc9b">

 ### Proposed Methodology: